dxos/dxos/docs/docs/specs/v0.2/composer.md

 - The application is just a component `<App />`.
 - A component can have any number of `<Surface />` as children inside it.
 - A Surface figures out what Component(s) to render given a set of `loaded plugins`, a `data context`, and `other control props`.
-It can be understood as the the developer intention to render/visualize the given `data context` (datum) using whatever appropriate component(s) as provided by Plugins and configured by the the end user and/or the developer.
+It can be understood as the the developer intention to render/visualize the given `data context` using whatever appropriate component(s) as provided by Plugins and configured by the the end user and/or the developer.
 - The main `<App />` component defines a single, full-screen `<Surface />` for rendering "anything". i.e.: does not opine about what it is, delegates that to plugins and initial configuration entirely.
 - The main `<App />` component also wraps the main `Surface` with an `PluginContext` provider which gives all nested components access to the list of plugins.